gmarkkula/blog/content/posts/2020_distr_RL/index.md

 ![Random values drawn from two bell curve distributions with slightly different averages](twogaussians.gif)

 The value observations above come from two slightly different distributions - in other words the average values of the two options are not the same, but you can see that without the true distribution curves (which in reality we never have access to) things look rather messy, and it's hard to know what option to prefer.
 The reinforcement learning assumption, then, is that both of these past sets of experiences are kept track of by the same rule as mentioned above, but separately for each decision option.
-Here is the same set of observations again, slower, and with two of those little reinforcement learning ping pong balls, one for each decision option:
+Here is the same set of observations again, slower, and with two of those little reinforcement learning ping pong balls, one for each decision option (the purple ball responds to the purple observations, and the orange ball to the orange observations):

 ![Expected average value predictions getting updated for the same random values drawn as in the previous figure](twogaussians_oneestimator.gif)